Cheng-Lin-Li/Cheng-Lin-Li.github.io/_posts/2018-03-13-Hello-Data.md

 * Discriminative model, also called conditional models.

+  A discriminative model is a model of the conditional probability of the target Y, given an observation x, symbolically, P ( Y \| X = x ) and,

+  Classifiers computed without using a probability model are also referred to loosely as "discriminative".

-  Algorithms that try to learn p(y\|x) directly (such as logistic regression), or algorithms that try to learn mappings directly from the space of inputs X to the labels {0,1}, (such as the perceptron algorithm) are called discriminative learning algorithms.
+  Algorithms that try to learn P( Y \| X ) directly (such as logistic regression) by given X, or algorithms that try to learn mappings directly from the space of inputs X to the labels {0,1}, (such as the perceptron algorithm) are called discriminative learning algorithms.

   1. Logistic regression, a type of generalized linear regression used for predicting binary or categorical outputs (also known as maximum entropy classifiers)
   2. Support vector machines